pulp/pulp_installer/roles/pulp_common/README.md

     See `prereq_pip_packages` also.
     * `collectstatic`: Optional.
 Boolean that specifies if the static files for a plugin should be collected.
     If set to false the plugin name will be passed as `--ignore` at collectstatic time.
+    * `extras`: Optional.
+A list of strings.
+Each string represents a pip "extra" dependency that the plugin, as a pip package, recognizes.
+Consult the plugin documentations for available extras.
+    If set to false the plugin name will be passed as `--ignore` at collectstatic time.
     * **Example**:
     ```yaml
     pulp_install_source: pip